Dynamics for holographic codes: Dynamics as a unitary representation of symmetries

 In this subsection we describe a fundamental result which explains the precise connection between Thompson's group $T$ and the chiral conformal group.
-Both groups are subsets of the group $\homeo(S^1)$ of homeomorphisms of the circle, and our ambition is that by studying $T$ we can learn about $\diff_+(S^1)$ because the two groups are morally ``close'' to one another (in the extremely coarse sense that they are subgroups of the same group).
+Both groups are subsets of the group $\mathrm{Homeo}(S^1)$ of homeomorphisms of the circle, and our ambition is that by studying $T$ we can learn about $\diff_+(S^1)$ because the two groups are morally ``close'' to one another (in the extremely coarse sense that they are subgroups of the same group).

 The most direct hope for using Thompson's group $T$ to study the chiral conformal group $\diff_+(S^1)$ would have been, e.g., that $T$ is a subgroup of the conformal group $T\le \diff_+(S^1)$.
 However, this hope was doomed to failure from the outset as the elements of $T$ are not differentiable.
 The next best thing, therefore, is to try and approximate one group by the other.
-This is indeed possible and is captured by the following striking proposition. \begin{proposition} Let $f\in\diff_+(S^1)$.
-Then there exists a sequence $g_n\in T$, $n\in \mathbb{N}$, such that
+This is indeed possible and is captured by the following striking proposition \cite{BieriStrebel16,stiegemann2018}.

-\end{proposition} \begin{proof} The proposition is ``well known'', but a simple direct proof is not easy to find (at least, we couldn't find one).
-Instead, here we present a constructive argument to build $g_n$.
-Numerical experiments clearly demonstrate the correctness and convergence of the algorithm, but a compelling proof is still missing.